Can Interpretability Layouts Influence Human Perception of Offensive Sentences?: Conclusion

-Results of our statistical analysis indicated that none of the interpretability layouts influenced participants' views regarding the classification of hate speech within the context of the ``Misogyny'' and ``Racism'' classes.
-Furthermore, in the comparative assessment between the different interpretability layouts, no layout demonstrated a larger influence over the others.
-The qualitative analysis, which integrated insights from participants' comments, leveraged our comprehension of these results.
-Two key points explain why interpretability layouts did not significantly influence participants' views: First, the participants' familiarity with hate speech, including the presence of explicit hate speech terms.
-Second, the alignment between the ML model's output and participants' views, where the interpretability layout identified relevant terms similar to those considered by the participants.
-Moreover, comments on the model's accuracy contributed valuable insights into the impact of incorporating ML interpretability and feedback mechanisms into our approach.
-First, interpretability addresses transparency by allowing people to understand the relevant terms considered by the ML model, while feedback enables people to correct misalignment between their views and the model's output.
+Results of our statistical analysis indicated that none of the interpretability layouts influenced participants' views on classifying hate speech in the "Misogyny" and "Racism" classes.
+Furthermore, no single layout had a more significant impact than the others.
+Qualitative analysis of participants' comments leveraged our comprehension of these results.
+Two key points explain why interpretability layouts did not significantly influence participants' views: familiarity with hate speech, the presence of explicit terms, and the alignment between the ML model's output and participants' views, where the interpretability layout highlighted relevant terms similar to those identified by participants.
+Comments on the model's accuracy highlighted the importance of ML interpretability and feedback mechanisms.
+Specifically, interpretability addresses transparency by allowing participants to understand the relevant terms the model considers, while feedback enables correction of misalignment between participants' views and the model's output.
 This is especially important in contexts where new instances of hate speech may emerge over time.
-Second, interpretability layouts can provide insights into evaluating the ML model's behavior beyond traditional performance metrics (e.g., recall, F1-score, and precision), which is especially relevant in scenarios where understanding the rationale behind an ML model's decision is essential for optimal implementation.
+Moreover, interpretability layouts can provide insights into evaluating the ML model's behavior beyond traditional performance metrics (e.g., recall, F1-score, and precision), which is especially relevant in scenarios where understanding the rationale behind an ML model's decision is essential for optimal implementation.

 Future work shall investigate other norm violations unrelated to hate speech.
 This aims to address the limitation of our user study in evaluating a task (classification of a text sentence as racist or misogynistic) already familiar to participants.
 Our goal is to investigate tasks in different domains, such as the interaction of people during online meetings, where norms might regulate the meeting's duration, the volume of messages exchanged, and when participants should interact.
 In this context, interpretability information describing expected behavior within a particular online community may assist novice members in understanding and adhering to established norms.
 For instance, if the volume of message exchange exceeds established norms, interpretability can provide information regarding the expected volume in this community.
 Again, this information can contribute to a future feedback elicitation process, where new definitions of the elements (i.e., the new expected volume of message exchange) that comprise violating behavior in this domain may emerge.
 A new user study can help assess whether community members use interpretability information to adapt their behavior (without human interventions) in online meetings.
 We believe the investigation in this use case has the potential to yield different results compared to the hate speech use case, as participants may not have established opinions about what constitutes a violation in this context.
 Additionally, when they have such notions, expected behavior may vary greatly depending on the individual views.
 As such, our assumption is that participants will demonstrate a higher tendency to adapt to the definitions provided by the interpretability tool.